hdimitrieski/e-shop/README.md

 # Spring cloud stream
 Use spring cloud stream instead of using Kafka directly.
 Use kafka only in the analytics service because there we will need to combine multiple streams.
+Add headers in the messages and dispatch the message to different listeners based on the header's value, ex. priority order header and have two listeners one for priority and one for normal orders.
+Also use processors, basically a processor is consumer and producer at the same time.
+And also use consumer groups.
+Consumer groups are used to avoid handling of a message by all consumers in case we have multiple instances of the service that handles that particular message running.
+Also consumer groups are durable, meaning that the actual queue won't be removed in case the service goes down, so when it comes back online, it could take all messages that have been queued during its downtime.

+Partitions: a way to have dedicated instaces for handling specific messages.
+The messages can be split up based on some property, say we have message {id: x} and 2 partitions
+p1: handles {id: 1}, {id: 3}, ...
+p2: {id: 2}, {id: 4}, ...

+# Spring data flow (microservices orchestration)

+# Auth
+In case the token expires while it's being used between services, I need to refresh it. (check the course on pluralsight)

+- Check antMachers vs mvcMachers, do not pass the acess token for catalog routes, if its passed the request is denied - this shouldnt happen